paulinoprojects/Ansible/README.md

 ![AnsibleBasic](https://user-images.githubusercontent.com/111991325/202610504-9af669fc-b6bc-417c-906e-03a0176b47ce.png)

 # Components
 <b>Playbooks</b> - A single YAML file,
  - <b>Playbook</b>: the highest level, just a list of plays
    - <b>Play</b>: Ordered set of tasks that ties tasks to host lists
     - <b>Tasks</b>: definition of a call to a module
     - Besides tasks, a play may have pre-tasks, post-tasks and handlers, which are all task-like, and roles.
     - <b>Modules</b> are discrete units of code that can be used from the command line or in a playbook task.
+"Tools in a toolkit"

 - <b>Plays</b></b> - Defines a set of activities (tasks)
 - <b>Task</b> - An action to be performed on the host(s)